Back to all posts

 • where you want to spend non-match days

 Airport timing matters too.
-If your arrival or departure sits near match-day congestion, read our AICM airport transportation guide and our practical Uber vs Didi in CDMX comparison before choosing a location that depends on car trips at the wrong time.
+If your arrival or departure sits near a match-day cluster, read our AICM airport transportation guide and practical Uber vs Didi in CDMX comparison before choosing a stay that depends on car trips at the wrong time.

 Booking Checklist Before You Pay